jMetal/jMetalSP/docs/howto.rst

 The next example, ``DynamicTSPWithSparkKafkaAVRO``, describes how to work with Apache Spark, Apache Kafka, Apache Avro and dynamic algorithm in jMetalSP.

+There are a number of items to be considered:

+* In step 2.2 is created the quality indicator for comparing fronts in order to show them in the chart visualizator.
+This is important because the dynamic algorithm is endless so, it is always calculating new fronts and this helps in the simplicity of the charts.
+* Step 2.3 defines the threshold value used for indicating the difference between consecutive fronts, if the value calculated by the quality indicator the higher then the threshold then the front is printed in the chart visualizator.
+* In step 2.4 we define an important variable from a point of view of the dynamic problem, thus with ``updateProblemByIterations`` we indicate whether the problem is updated following the number of iterations of the algorithm or with a external counter (as we will see in next code example).
+* Step 3 configures Apache kafka and the data source.
+* Step 4 set ups the chart visualizator.
+* Step 5 defines the streaming runtime and starts the execution.

 .. code-block:: java

    public class DynamicTSPWithSparkKafkaAVRO {

      public static void main(String[] args) throws IOException, InterruptedException {